chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_prerequisites.md

     weight = 210
 +++

+{{< note >}} For AWS infra, if you added `backup_config` during provisioning, prerequistes will already configured as part of deployment itself.
+So this can be skipped if you are using AWS infra. {{< /note >}}

-This page explains the prerequisites of the AWS and on-premise backup.
+This page explains the prerequisites of the on-premise backup.

 {{< note >}} You can take backup on EFS system through DNS or IP. {{< /note >}}